C3ETH/c3eth.github.io/content/en/catalyst/fund8/challenges/open-source-development-ecosystem/campaign-brief.md

 ---
-title: "Open Source Development"
+title: "Open Source Development Ecosystem"
-linkTitle: "Open Source Development"
+linkTitle: "Open Source Development Ecosystem"
 type: docs
 hide_feedback: true
 description: "How can we ensure that the Cardano ecosystem is built on a framework which is owned by the community and equally accessible to all?"